Osyki/eece5811-midterm-report/README.md

         - period (if periodic)
         - priority (if applicable)
         - criticality level (if applicable)
-2. **Scheduler Implementations**: Contains the logic for each scheduling algorithm, including the DL-based scheduler that utilizes a neural network for task selection.
+2. <a id="scheduler-implementations"></a>**Scheduler Implementations**: Contains the logic for each scheduling algorithm, including the DL-based scheduler that utilizes a neural network for task selection.
     - Each scheduler inherits from a base `BaseScheduler` class and implements a `select_task()` method to determine which task to run next.
-3. **Simulation Engine**: Simulates the RTOS environment, executing tasks according to the selected scheduling policy and collecting performance metrics.
+3. <a id="simulation-engine"></a>**Simulation Engine**: Simulates the RTOS environment, executing tasks according to the selected scheduling policy and collecting performance metrics.
     - Responsible for managing the execution context, including task states (ready, running, blocked) and scheduling decisions.
-4. **Evaluation Module**: Analyzes the collected data, generating reports and visualizations to compare the performance of the different scheduling algorithms.
+4. <a id="evaluation-module"></a>**Evaluation Module**: Analyzes the collected data, generating reports and visualizations to compare the performance of the different scheduling algorithms.
     - Computes metrics such as deadline miss ratio, average response time, CPU utilization, context switches, and preemptions.
     - Utilizes SciPy and Matplotlib for statistical analysis and visualization.
-5. **Training Module**: Implements the training pipeline for the DL scheduler using the fast.ai library, including model architecture, training routines, and hyperparameter tuning.
+5. <a id="training-module"></a>**Training Module**: Implements the training pipeline for the DL scheduler using the fast.ai library, including model architecture, training routines, and hyperparameter tuning.

-### Component Interactions
+### <a id="component-interactions"></a>Component Interactions

 - The `Workload Generator` creates a set of tasks that are fed into the `Simulation Engine`.
 - The `Simulation Engine` reads the workload and processes all tasks through the implemented schedulers, including the `DL scheduler`.